epsilon537/boxlambda/docs/software/boxlambda-os/forth/exception-handling.md

 bar . cr
 ```

 `Foo . cr` will print the value 3.
-However, `Bar . cr` will print the value 6 because in bar's case, `double-it` reaches outside of the data stack frame restored by `?raise`.
+However, `bar . cr` will print the value 6 because in bar's case, `double-it` reaches outside of the data stack frame restored by `?raise`.